Nbooo/red-book-exercises/README.md

+## Functional Programming in Scala

-## My implementation of exercises given in "Functional Programming in Scala" book
+Implementation of exercises given in the book.